 Blockchain and Health Insurance Claims Processing

-Integrating blockchain with health insurance systems reduces fraud, automates claims processing, and enhances payment transparency.
-This improves both operational efficiency and the overall patient experience.
+The integration of blockchain with health insurance systems reduces the risks of fraud, automates the processing of claims and makes payments more transparent.
+This improves both the efficiency of insurance systems and the quality of patient care.

 Clinical Trials and Research Integrity